kent-map/kent/19c/19c-montresor-biography.md

 <param ve-entity eid="Q2784912" aliases="River">
 <param ve-entity eid="Q950970" aliases="Dover Castle">

 Romance novelist Frances Frederica (Freda) Montrésor was born at Walmer on 23 September 1862.
 Freda was the fourth daughter of Commodore Frederick Byng Montrésor and Emily Maria Montrésor (née Delafield) who lived first at <span data-mouseover-image-zoomto="411,989,433,171"> Glen Hill</span> (The Glen) and later <span data-mouseover-image-zoomto="243,535,961,342">The Lawn</span>, Upper Walmer.
 Her father was Commander in Chief of the East Indies & Cape of Good Hope Station and later rose to the rank of Admiral.
 He retired in 1870 and his memoirs _Leaves from Memory’s Log Book...'_ were published on his death in 1887.
 Her mother was related to Matthew Arnold, whose poem 'Dover Beach' was published in 1867.
-The Montresors were considerably wealthy and owned a property in Gloucester Square, Kensington, only spending part of their year in Kent.
+The Montrésors were considerably wealthy and owned a property in Gloucester Square, Kensington, only spending part of their year in Kent.
 <param ve-image url="https://stor.artstor.org/stor/09984bd4-0c72-4c5b-b55b-26fb8112debd" label="Upper Walmer" attribution="Ward Lock's Dover and South East Kent, c.1920s">

 Freda’s first novel _Into the Highways and Hedges_ was published in February 1895.
 It is set in the 1840s and is the story of Meg Deane, a rich heiress who lives at Ravenshill a large house near [Dover](/19c/19c-dover), where the 'worthy descendants of the ruffled and powdered Deanes ... looked down on them from the walls'.
 It was possibly inspired by Denne Hill at Womenswold, which was owned by a cousin of her father.